nayeem-mehedi/demo-ecommerce-shop/README.md

 Utilizes Server Actions within Next.js for streamlined form submissions and data mutations.

-AUthentication is done using Auth.js (NextAuth)
+Authentication is done using Auth.js (NextAuth)